Koussay-Akchi/FTLAutosaveManager/README.md

     <img src="images/this_is_fine.png" alt="Image 2" width="400" height="300">
 </div>

 Is the game supposed to be hard?
-Yes,
+Yes.

 Are you supposed to lose because of your mistakes?
-Also yes,
+Also yes.

-Is that more fun? probably not
+Is that more fun? probably not.

 Fully automatic 1-click autosave manager for **FTL (Faster Than Light)**! 🛠️